Revu for iPad

-Speech-to-text dictation in Revu for iPad
+Speech-to-text dictation in Revu in iPad

 What can I do with Revu for iPad?

-Revu for iPad includes some of the most popular features of Revu for Windows, enabling you to redline PDFs and collaborate with others on the go.
+Revu for iPad includes some of the most popular features of Bluebeam Revu for Windows, enabling you to redline PDFs and collaborate with others on the go.
 Access PDFs through Dropbox, Box, iTunes, Studio Projects or WebDav, and redline PDFs with measurement or markup tools, including your existing tool sets.
 Additionally, collaborate with project partners across the globe anywhere, anytime, regardless of Internet access, and review the same PDFs together in real time using Bluebeam Studio.

 Revu for iPad does not include all the features found in Revu for Windows.
 Our app is designed to provide users with the features they need to document issues and collaborate in the field, without compromising speed.